bjcolston/No-Errors-Adventure-List-Support/README.md

 Yes.
 All your personal data, photos, and progress are stored locally on your device.
 We do not collect, sell, or share your personal information.
 See our Privacy Policy section below for full details.

 **Is the app free?**
-Yes, No Error Adventure List is free to download and use.
+Yes, No Errors Adventure List is free to download and use.
 Our mission is to make this accessible to every teen, regardless of background.

 **What grades is this app designed for?**
 The app is designed for students in grades 9 through 12 (ages 13–18).
 The adventure list is built to be worked through over your full high school experience, though you can start at any grade or start a new list every year.